 Undergraduate CC and SEAS students who are guaranteed housing must participate in Room Selection to maintain guaranteed status.
 If a student wishes to study abroad or apply for Special Housing (Resident Advisors, RA Riders, members of fraternities and sororities, those participating in the Living-Learning Center and Special Interest Communities), they must indicate this choice during the Registration process.
 Rising sophomores who participate in the lottery, but who are unable to select a room due to a shortage of available space at their appointment time may complete the Waitlist application until the end of the Room Selection period.

 Students must sign their Occupancy Agreement before they check into their assigned room.
 Students who have failed to sign their Occupancy Agreement risk losing their assigned housing.
 Please visit Terms and Conditions: Cancellation by the Resident for additional information.

-First-Year, CC or SEAS students are prohibited from living off-campus (this includes Greek housing), unless they are commuting from the home of their parent(s) or guardian.
-If a student chooses to commute, they must apply and receive permission from the Assistant Dean of Community Development and Residential Life.
+First-Year, CC or SEAS students are prohibited from living off-campus (this includes FSL housing), unless they are commuting from the home of their parent(s) or guardian.
+If a student chooses to commute, they must apply and receive permission from the Executive Director of Residential Life.
 Additionally, if they intend to move on-campus their sophomore year, they must register for Room Selection during Spring term of their first year in order to maintain eligibility and guaranteed housing status.